JakeCalkins/personal-site/PROJECT_TODO.md

 		- **Modularity trade-off**: +70 net lines (194 → 264 total) for significantly improved maintainability and readability.
 		- Comments added throughout lib/ modules focusing on implementation intent, not obvious mechanics.

+- [x] Remove the random color theming on refresh.
+Refactor the HTML, CSS and scripts as you see fit so that only the essentials are there.
+Choose the cream colored theme (like the Zen browser or Claude AI websites) for light mode, and a black background with the cream and grey accents in darkmode.
+	- Notes:
+		- Removed all random theme selection logic and t1-t5 color palettes from `src/assets/ts/main.ts`.
+		- Simplified theme logic: respects system `prefers-color-scheme` preference, allows user override via toggle button.
+		- Updated `src/assets/scss/_variables.scss`: now only defines light (cream) and dark (black) themes.
+		- Light mode: cream background (#fffaf0) with dark text and accents.
+		- Dark mode: black background (#0a0a0a-#121212) with cream accents (#fffaf0) for links and highlights.
+		- Grey accents (#9aa4ad) used consistently in both modes for muted text.
+		- FAB button styling: lighter background in dark mode for visibility, hamburger bars in dark color.
+		- Removed redundant theme selectors in `_theme-dark.scss`, kept only `dark` theme definition.
+		- All tests passing, lint clean, build successful.
+		- Site remains visually responsive to system preference and user toggle preference.

 - [ ] There are way too many scripts in the package.json Simplify where you can, while preserving functionality.
 Evaluate if a given script is necessary and consolidate if you need.
 - [ ] remove outdated or unused files. if they are files generated during build, evaluate if they should be committed and if not, remove from the project and add to the gitignore.

 - [ ] Update the README.
 Rewrite sections so that it sounds like I wrote the README for my own site, in the first person.

+- [ ] Rewrite the test.md file (and rename it) so it serves as a page explaining this personal website, what it's supposed to do, and provides technical information (timestamped to a certain commit and date/time) as to how it works and why I implemented it that way.